rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

   curl https://start.spring.io/starter.tgz -d dependencies=web,cloud-eureka,cloud-config-client -d baseDir=spring-cloud-microservice -d bootVersion=2.3.8 -d javaVersion=1.8 | tar -xzvf -
   ```

-> This time, we add the `Eureka Discovery Client` and the `Config Client` Spring Boot starters, which will respectively automatically trigger the use of Spring Cloud Service Registry and the Spring Cloud Config Server.
+> This time, we add the `Eureka Discovery Client` and the `Config Client` Spring Boot starters, which will respectively automatically trigger the use of Spring Apps Service Registry and the Spring Apps Config Server.

 ## Task 2 : Add a new Spring MVC Controller